oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/UTXOs.md

 The `UTXOs` object also defines a companion object with a single method called `from`.
 The `from` method takes in a vector of `UTXO` objects and an integer `utxosLimit` as parameters.
 The method returns a new `UTXOs` object with the given `utxos` vector and an optional warning message.
 The warning message is only included if the length of the `utxos` vector is equal to the `utxosLimit` parameter.

-This code is likely used in the larger Alephium project to represent and manipulate UTXOs.
+This code is likely used in the larger Oxygenium project to represent and manipulate UTXOs.
 The `UTXOs` case class can be used to store and pass around collections of UTXOs, while the `from` method can be used to create new `UTXOs` objects with optional warnings based on a given vector of `UTXO` objects and a limit.

 Example usage:
 ```